Introduction to yt-dlp

 yt-dlp has a vast selection of command options that allow fine-grained control

 over the output.
-They can be found in the man page (man yt-dlp
+They can be found in the man page (man yt-dlp),

-help command (yt-dlp -h
+help command (yt-dlp -h or yt-dlp --help), or on the

 yt-dlp README.